material-motion/material-motion/README.md

 ## Who should read this?

-This book is targeted towards software engineers interested in building and understanding systems of describing interactive motion.
+This book is written for software engineers.
+We assume a certain level of background including:

+- Familiarity with at least one programming language.
+- Familiarity with animation systems.

 ## Implementations